integreat-io/map-transform/README.md

 for each property in the source object, with a `key` property for the property key, and a `value` property for the value.

-When given an array, the `explode` helper will return on object for every item in the array, with a `key` property set to the index number in the source array and a `value` property to the item value.
+When given an array, the `explode` transformer will return on object for every item in the array, with a `key` property set to the index number in the source array and a `value` property to the item value.

 When transforming in reverse, `explode` will try to compile an object or an array from an array of key/value objects.
 If all `key` props are numbers, an